AndrewRPorter/flask-gunicorn-tutorial/README.md

 flask and gunicorn tutorial
 ===========================

-The default development server for flask is not suited for productio enviornments.
+The default development server for flask is not suited for production environments.
 Gunicorn is a simple WSGI client written in pure python.
 This repository serves as a simple example of connecting the two.

 [This answer](https://serverfault.com/a/331263) on StackOverflow explains why something like Gunicorn is needed.